This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Feeling frustrated, I called an appliance repair technician.
 They came out and I watched everything he did.
 He did mention that I had done a great job of replacing the door latch assembly — and that that was not the issue this time.

 - He wiggled and jiggled a few of the plug connections, in case they were loose.

 - He took a couple of readings — and things seemed okay.

 - He put the lid back on and ran a cycle of wash, rinse, and spin.
 It worked… of course!

-- He suggested that the vibrations from the machine had caused one of the connectors to come loose but wasn’t 100% sure that that was the true cause of the problem.
+- He suggested that the vibrations from the machine had caused one of the connectors to come loose, but he wasn’t 100% sure that was the true cause of the problem.

 Then he proceeded to pitch an extended maintenance agreement that would cost us around $300.
 He also mentioned that it was possible that the motherboard may be going bad and it runs a mere $800.